Types and causes of hearing loss

 What you'll find on this page

-- Learn about the types and causes of hearing loss
+• Learn about the types and causes of hearing loss

-- Understand your degree of hearing loss
+• Understand your degree of hearing loss.

-- Discover potential solutions for each type of hearing loss
+• Discover potential solutions for each type of hearing loss.

 Every hearing loss story is different, and the causes vary widely from person to person.
-For example, your hearing loss may affect one ear or two, and it may stem from a problem in the inner, middle or outer ear, or from a combination of places.
+For example, your hearing loss may affect one ear or two, and it may stem from a problem in the inner, middle or outer ear, or from a combination of these.

-However, there is one thing that remains constant for anyone impacted by hearing loss—knowing what it is and what's causing it is key to finding the right solution.
+However, there is one thing that remains constant for anyone impacted by hearing loss—knowing what it is and what's causing it is the key to finding the right solution.

 Types of hearing loss